How to Play Craps Online: Rules and Strategies

 What are the Most Popular Craps Variants?

 Craps is a deep game with many ways of being enjoyed.
 Online-based craps is notable for its portability, but also its flexibility, especially when it comes to diversity of play style.
-These are the most popular variants of online craps:
+These are the most popular variants of craps:

 Standard online craps: The digital version